jopaleti/hardhat-nft/README.md

 1. Basic NFT (using ERC721 standard)
 2. Random IPFS NFT (Hosted NFT on IPFS)
 3. Dynamic SVG NFT (Hosted 100% on-Chain and image will be changed based on specific parameter)

+DYNAMIC SVG NFT
+- Pros: The data is on chain!
+- Cons: Much more expensive

+If price of ETH is above X -> Happy face
+If it's below -> Frowning face